hassanzohdy/mongez-cache/README.md

 - ✅ Open for extension to add more cache engines.
 - ✅ Supports Expire Time for each key.
 - ✅ Auto convert objects and arrays when storing and getting them.
+- ✅ Works perfectly with any framework or library or just plain JavaScript.

 ## Usage